-St Bartholomew's Hospital is located in the City, close to St Paul’s Cathedral.
-You can travel to hospital in a number of ways including on foot, by car, by bike or by public transport.
-Plan your journey using the Transport for London journey planner or through the travel information below.
+You can travel to the hospital in a number of ways including on foot, by car, by bike or by public transport.
+We also provide a patient transport service.

 By car or taxi

-St Bartholomew's Hospital operates a one-way system and allows for drop off and pick up with 3 designated laybys, with a maximum stay of 10-minutes.
+St Bartholomew's Hospital operates a one-way system with drop-off and pick up at three designated laybys, with a maximum stay of 10 minutes.
 You can access the drop off point from Giltspur Street and exit onto King Edward Street.

-There are a small number of parking bays for drivers with Blue Badges on site, these are accessed via Giltspur Street.
-As a patient or visitor, you are probably aware of the redevelopment taking place at St Bartholomew’s Hospital.
-Due to this redevelopment, several of the disabled parking bays located in Bartholomew Close have been taken out of use.
-We apologise for this inconvenience to our patients and visitors.
-Drivers who are registered disabled and have a blue badge can also check where to park at on the City of London Corporation website.
+There are a small number of parking bays for Blue Badge holders.
+These are accessed via Giltspur Street.
+Drivers who are registered disabled and have a Blue Badge can also check where to park at on the City of London Corporation website.